 Shareholders are considered to have a substantial holding if they have relevant interests in voting shares or interests carrying 5% or more of total votes.

 Pursuant to Section 671B of the Corporations Act, shareholders of public companies must provide a substantial holding notice if the shareholder:

 Director Notifiable Interest

-For companies that are listed, rather than lodging their annual report with ASIC, they may rely on class order relief and satisfy the lodgement obligation by releasing their annual report to ASX.
-All companies which are required to prepare an annual report must provide it to members within four months of the end of their financial year (or before 21 days before the company’s AGM, if earlier).
+For companies that are listed, rather than lodging their annual report with ASIC, they may rely on class order relief and satisfy the lodgement obligation by releasing their annual report to the ASX.
+All companies which are required to prepare an annual report must provide it to members within four months of the end of their financial year (or at least 21 days before the company’s AGM, if earlier).

 Under the Corporations Act, directors are ultimately responsible for the veracity of financial statements.
 Directors have a duty to ensure that financial statements are compliant with accounting standards and present a true and fair view of the company.

-Listed companies and other ‘disclosing entities’ are also required to prepare and lodge with ASIC a half-year financial report, directors’ report and auditors’ report.
+Listed companies and other "disclosing entities" are also required to prepare and lodge with ASIC a half-year financial report, directors’ report and auditors’ report.
 Listed companies also have supplementary periodic reporting requirements under the ASX Listing Rules, including lodging with ASX:

 Filings Required Under the Corporations Act